larryn-tech/dtc-de-zoomcamp/01-docker-terraform/terraform/README.md

 Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.
 ```

 After applying the configuration, we'll see that Terraform created a `terraform.tfstate` file in the current directory.
-The state file keeps a snapshot of the current infrastructure and compares it to the configuration files to determine what changes are needed to reah the desired state.
+The state file keeps a snapshot of the current infrastructure and compares it to the configuration files to determine what changes are needed to reach the desired state.

 By default, the state file is stored locally.
 Because it can contain sensitive information, such as passwords or security keys, the state file should be stored securely.
 In addition, add `*.tfstate` and `.terraform/` to your `.gitignore`.